Visit the Royal castle of Drottningholm, a UNESCO World Heritage Site, and two other castles!

 First we go to the UNESCO World Heritage site of Drottningholm, where the king and the queen lives.

 You will also get a chance to walk around and experience the beautiful gardens of Drottningholm Palace.

 We also go to one of the best preserved Baroque palaces in Northern Europe, called Skokloster, whose collections from 17th C all are intact.
 During low season Skokloster is closed and we take Stockholm Palace instead.

 This tour also includes a visit to Wenngarn, the country palace of Gabriel De Le Gardié.
 He was seen as Sweden’s most handsome man in the 17th C and one of the biggest landowners outside the state.

-However he was held responsible for the bad finances of Sweden and lost all during the Reduction apart from two castles.
-Wengarn is one of them but now belonging to his wife, related to the king, rather than him.
+However Gabriel was held responsible for the bad finances of Sweden and lost all during the Reduction apart from two castles.
+Wenngarn is one of them but now belonging to his wife, related to the king, rather than him.